 GLY is fortunate to have many long-term relationships with Pacific Northwest companies that inspire us to dream bigger and reach higher.
 Our partnership with Forterra is no exception.
 Forterra’s conservation work encourages us to never stop asking: how can we do more in the communities where we work, live, and play?
 After spending quite a bit of time on our most recent endeavor with Forterra, I can’t keep it a secret any longer…I’m happy to announce that GLY is the proud new parent of a park!
-Now that the news is out, I’ll start from the beginning.

 The scientific community agrees we are now in the geological epoch called the Anthropocene in which human beings are the driving force behind the majority of changes to the natural world.
 While the world debates the big, complex issues regarding climate change, there are small scale actions that we can do right now to improve our backyard.
 As a company, we decided to do exactly that.

 Forterra’s Evergreen Carbon Capture [ECC] program began as a partnership with Pearl Jam, who “wanted to take responsibility for their carbon emissions produced from their world tour by planting trees in their local community.”
 Following Pearl Jam’s lead, GLY became one of the founding members of the ECC, voluntarily calculating the carbon footprint of our main office in Bellevue and planting trees annually to mitigate that footprint.

 This year, GLY became the first company to simultaneously participate in a park adoption through the Green Redmond Partnership.
 By adopting Bear Creek Park, GLY will regularly care for our ECC trees in hopes of restoring a crucial salmon habitat in the heart of downtown Redmond and maintaining a healthy green space for the public to enjoy for years to come.